lesterlimjj/ip/docs/README.md

 find lunch
 ```

-For the response, Owen will reply you with the details of the deleted task:
+For the response, Owen will reply you with the results of the search:

 ```
 Friend, here are the results of your search: